cybertraining-dsc/fa20-523-348/project/project.md

 $ cms openapi server stop sklearn_svm

-This process we will do with pytests we create ourselves from sklearn examples.
+We will replicate this process with pytests that we create ourselves from sklearn examples.
 We will then benchmark test our pytests on various cloud services.

 Cloudmesh is a service that enables users to access multi-cloud environments easily.
 Cloudmesh is an evolution of previous tools that have been used by thousands of users.
 Cloudmesh makes interacting with clouds easy by creating a service mashup to access common cloud services across numerous cloud platforms.
 Documentation for Cloudmesh can be found at: https://cloudmesh.github.io/cloudmesh-manual/
 Code for cloud mesh can be found at: https://github.com/cloudmesh/